 Likes, Dislikes, and Recommendations

 I feel confident saying that I will never find a country as beautiful as Iceland from a nature point of view and we saw over 125 different waterfalls.
-On top of that we walked in lava tubes, sat in hot springs, climbed glaciers, saw icebergs, watched puffins, and slept under a very short night during our 10 days.
+On top of that we walked in lava tubes, sat in hot springs, climbed glaciers, saw icebergs, watched puffins, and slept under the stars with very short nights during our 10 days.

 I feel like the itinerary we set out with was perfectly timed and showed us almost everything this phenomenal land had to show.
 I recommend you read and follow each blog if you are looking to visit and do not know where to begin.

-On April 1st and 15th you can get even more helpful hints by watching the two travel videos I made for Iceland OR you can support my Patreon page and get a one month sneak peek.
-Also, you can read what all I did during my 10 days in Iceland in my blog posts below.
+You can get even more helpful hints by watching the two travel videos I made for Iceland.
+Also, you can read what all I did during my 10 days in Iceland in my blog posts below the videos.